Your master data management roadmap should be embedded in an overall master data management strategy methodology.

 This consists of a series of facilitated workshops with a carefully selected group of people from various parts of the business and from IT.

-One of the first things to do is to decide on the appropriate time frame for the MDM roadmap.
+One of the first things to do is to decide on the appropriate time frame for the master data management roadmap.
 Usually, that ranges from relatively short term (1-2 years) to long term (3-5 years).

 Then look at the following dimensions over time: